Hip Replacement Recovery Tips To Encourage Optimal Healing

 - Make sure you have a strong, firm chair to sit on to provide proper support for your hip.

-Hip Replacement Recovery with the Best Practice In the Region
+Hip Replacement from the Best Practice In the Region

-The joint specialist team at EmergeOrtho-Triangle Region is prepared to answer any of your hip replacement recovery questions or assist you with any of your recovery needs.
-To learn more, self-schedule an appointment now.
-Or, call us any time at (919) 220-5255.
+The joint specialist team at EmergeOrtho-Triangle Region is prepared to answer any of your recovery questions or assist you with any of your recovery needs.
+Click here to schedule an appointment at one of our locations or contact us at (919) 220-5255.